 - (1) Application for approval of a SLOT MACHINE: - (a) All suppliers must possess a current VENDOR LICENSE. - (b) All SLOT MACHINES must be certified by an approved independent testing lab. - (c) All suppliers of hardware and software must possess a current VENDOR LICENSE.
 OSP-TGS must perform a BACKGROUND INVESTIGATION on all gaming VENDORS before they are allowed to distribute SLOT MACHINES to the GAMING OPERATION. - (2) COMMISSION seals securing any area of a slot machine shall not be altered or removed unless approved by the COMMISSION. - (3) Arrival of a SLOT MACHINE at the GAMING OPERATION: - (a) Upon arrival of a vehicle carrying a SLOT MACHINE, a GAMING AGENT must receive NOTIFICATION and be present before anyone is allowed to remove the SLOT MACHINE from the vehicle. - (b) A GAMING AGENT shall visually inspect each machine to make sure serial numbers match the OSP-TGS Shipment Authorization.
 Only after the GAMING AGENT is satisfied that the machine is properly accounted for, may the receiving process begin. - (c) Once the machine is unloaded, the GAMING AGENT, at their discretion, will direct the Slot Personnel/Technician to open the SLOT MACHINE to verify that there is no SENSITIVE SOFTWARE.
 If any SENSITIVE SOFTWARE is in the machine, the GAMING AGENT will be responsible for securing the items. - (d) The GAMING AGENT shall affix a Tribal Gaming Inventory Decal to each machine prior to being put into production for the public.
 This decal constitutes documentation that each machine is certified by the COMMISSION. - (4) Whenever a SLOT MACHINE is placed into storage, a GAMING AGENT will secure any SENSITIVE SOFTWARE.
+If the SLOT MACHINE is set to return to the GAMING AREA within 7 calendar days, the SENSITIVE SOFTWARE may remain installed in the SLOT MACHINE during this time.
 The GAMING AGENT shall ensure the cash box is removed from each SLOT MACHINE before it is placed into storage.
 Each SLOT MACHINE must be stored in a secured area. - (5) Before the GAMING OPERATION places or returns a SLOT MACHINE to service on the GAMING AREA, a GAMING AGENT: - (a) Must verify the installation/reinstallation of SENSITIVE SOFTWARE. - (b) Must verify that the surveillance camera provides adequate coverage of the SLOT MACHINE.
-Specifically, a camera must have a clear view of the screen, machine number and the candle, the mechanism on the top of a slot machine that indicates machine status. - (c) Verifies the SLOT MACHINE communicates with the designated Casino Management System. - (d) Once the GAMING AGENT ensures all requirements are met, the SLOT MACHINE may be placed into service in the GAMING AREA.
+Specifically, a camera must have a clear view of the screen, machine number and the candle, the mechanism on the top of a slot machine that indicates machine status.